Integral2u/SQLZero/SQLZero/README.md

 # SQLite.Zero — In-Memory SQL Engine for C#

 A self-contained, zero-dependency, in-memory SQL engine written in pure C#.
-Drop a single file into any project and write SQL against strongly-typed in-memory tables — no Entity Framework, no SQLite, no server required.
+Drop into any project and write SQL against strongly-typed in-memory tables — no Entity Framework, no SQLite, no server required.
 Extend it with your own callable functions via the add-in system, and query asynchronously with full cancellation support.

 [![NuGet](https://img.shields.io/nuget/v/SQLZero.svg)](https://www.nuget.org/packages/SQLZero)